 The University is concerned about the financial well-being of its students.
 The cost of attendance varies per program and possible accumulation of student loan debt could exceed \$150,000 to complete the program.
-Program cost details and financial counseling is available through the Financial Aid department at: Cost of Attendance.
+Program cost details and financial counseling is available through the Financial Aid department and on the website under each academic program listing.
 The university strongly recommends student counseling prior to applying for loans.
 The purpose of this counseling is to speak about financial management principles and how best to utilize loan options for students.